krl/krdf/README.md

 #well.
-Persisting RDF object mapping on top of pyrant
+Persisting RDF object mapping on top of berkelydb

 #status
 Eh, not very documented or complete.